YSpoof/LZArt/README.md

 # LZArt

-This project is build with SolidJS yay
+This project is built with VueJS yay

 <https://lzart.com.br>